-The type of psychotherapy I offer (attachment-based psychoanalytic psychotherapy) relies on maintaining a level of neutrality with regards what clients know about my personal life – that way, clients can truly concentrate on themselves.
-However, because I enjoy using social media there is a large amount of information about me available on the world-wide web, making the desired neutrality of the therapeutic relationship impossible.
-Also, in today’s world, it is virtually impossible to work without using digital technology of some sort (e.g. email, texts), which potentially impacts on client confidentiality.
+The type of psychotherapy I offer (attachment-based psychoanalytic psychotherapy) relies on maintaining a level of neutrality concerning what clients know about my personal life – that way, clients can truly concentrate on themselves.
+However, in today’s world, it is virtually impossible to work without using digital technology of some sort (e.g. email, texts), which potentially impacts client confidentiality.

 My media activities